 Wacom is famous as a maker of premium tablets for drawing, creating industry leading products used by professional artists, designers, film-makers, animators, and other creatives.
 But facing increased competition from cheaper devices, it's also started making affordable tablets of its own.

 The Wacom Intuos Graphics Drawing Tablet has been specially designed for beginners in drawing, painting or photo editing.
 It allows you to draw in conjunction with your Mac, PC, Chromebook or Android device.
 Despite its compact size, it offers a good active area of 6.0 x 3.7 inches.
 You get 4,096 levels of pressure sensitivity.
 And the pen, which is designed to suit both left- and right-handed users, has a lovely ergonomic design for ease of use.

 Really short on cash?
 The Huion H430P offers a really cheap port of entry to the world of digital drawing.
 The 4.8x3in drawing area isn't the largest, and overall, this is a very basic tablet and pen.
 That said, to get something that works this well for such a rock bottom price, is quite amazing.

 The battery-free stylus offers 4,096 levels of pressure sensitivity, and eight replacement nibs are included.
-You also get four programmable shortcut keys, which is all very impressive for such a cheap price.
+When we reviewed the tablet, we appreciated the four programmable shortcut keys, which we found to be an impressive inclusion for such a cheap price.